IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Review the *bankingAPI.js* file in order to understand how the program works.
 	![alt text](images/bankingCodeJS.png "JS Code")
 	* Change the customer ID if needed.
-It has been hardcoded for this sample code. you can change it though the *identifier* folder in this Github repository.
+It has been hardcoded for this sample code.
+	> You can change the customer identifier though the *identifier* folder in this Github repository.
 1000 customers has been generated, meaning it represents 1000 different banking customers.
 	* Replace replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours.

 ## 2. Run the Banking application